 Pros: in person training may be ideal for your learning style, ability to ask and have questions answered in real time, making friends with other students

-Cons: possible schedule conflicts since you have to choose dates well in advance, higher expense of program, inconvenience of travel, travel expenses, you will have to wait for all the other students to stop asking questions before you can more on to the next topic (which can fritter away your valuable class time)
+Cons: possible schedule conflicts since you have to choose dates well in advance, higher expense of program, inconvenience of travel, travel expenses, you will have to wait for all the other students to stop asking questions before you can more on to the next topic (which can fritter away your valuable class time).

 Online Home Staging Courses

 Online courses have been around since the mid-2000s.
 The founder of this program, Carrie Miller, was one of the pioneers on online staging training when she started Home Staging Institute in 2005.
 (Home Staging Institute has been sold.)
 Carrie’s goal has always been to provide home staging training that is convenient and affordable.
+You can check out our home staging courses here.

 Other programs are available, with varying degrees of quality and credentials backing them up.
 If you’re not sure which program to go with, make sure there is a money-back guarantee so that you are protected.
 Do your research carefully.
 Try emailing or calling the school, just to see how responsive and helpful they are.